aaditunni/100DaysOfCloud/Journey/038/Readme.md

 ## Try yourself

-Make sure you use the name I mentioned as the code is based on the names I provided.
+Make sure you use the name I mentioned as the code is based on the names I provided and also make sure the region is set to us-east-1.

 ### Step 1 — Create source and destination S3 buckets.
 Source bucket.